ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 To create an NCSA identity, go to this `Nightingale invite link <https://go.ncsa.illinois.edu/ngale_identity>`_ and click **Register New User and Join**.

-In addition to creating a new account, this process will automatically enroll you into `NCSA's Duo multi-factor authentication <https://go.ncsa.illinois.edu/2fa>`_, which is required to log into Nightingale. **This is not the same as the University of Illinois' Duo**.
+In addition to creating a new account, this process will automatically enroll you into `NCSA's Duo multi-factor authentication <https://go.ncsa.illinois.edu/2fa>`_, which is required to log in to Nightingale. **This is not the same as the University of Illinois Duo**.

 .. note::